Bond denied for teen charged with first-degree murder in death of Cass County woman - NewsBreak

 LINCOLN, Neb.
 (KOLN) - A 20-year-old man has been arrested after deputies say he helped clean up a murder scene.
 According to court documents, 20-year-old Saif D. Saber is accused of being an Accessory to a Felony as well as Destroying Evidence in a deadly shooting at Branched Oak Lake earlier this summer.
 Saber’s bond is currently set at $250,000.
 According to those court documents, Saber went to a friend’s house and asked for cleaning products to “clean up blood.”
 He was then seen getting in the car of the man arrested for the murder.

 LINCOLN, Neb.
-(KOLN) - A man was arrested for second-degree murder in connection to a homicide early Wednesday.
+(KOLN) - A man has been arrested for second-degree murder in connection to a homicide from early Wednesday.
 Lincoln Police officers were dispatched near 3rd and P Streets around 2 a.m.
 Wednesday for a man who was found unresponsive in a field.
-Once on scene, investigators discovered the 61-year-old man,...
+Once on scene, investigators discovered the...

 Lincoln Police release timeline of homicide and suspicious death